Home

 Private collection

-Provenance: Moffett/Berson/Monet - Catalogue Raisonné Wildenstein No. 473
+Provenance: Moffett/Berson/Monet - Catalogue Raisonné Wildenstein No. 473/Newspaper reports from 1882

 No. 66 - Marée basse, vue prise sur les falaises de Fécamp.